In the words of Douglas Adams and the Hitchhiker's Guide to the Galaxy, "Don't Panic!"

 Follow these steps to check the date on your software and retrieve a backup and prevent

 1. Go to Help / About OnCall in the OnCall program.
-Your software should be
+Your build date on the

-dated from June and ideally June 29, 2013 or later.
+software should be dated November 15, 2018 or later.
 If it's not, click Update

 to download and install the latest version, or follow these detailed